itmat/Normalization/README.md

 You can get the table from UCSC table browser.
 Your header must contain columns with the following suffixes: name, chrom, txStart, txEnd, exonStarts, exonEnds, name2, ensemblToGeneName.value.

 #####H. Output Directory Structure
 You will find all log files and shell scripts in `STUDY/logs` and `STUDY/shell_scripts` directory, respectively.
-Once you complete the normalization pipeline, your directory structure will look like this (before the Clean Up step):
+Once you complete the normalization pipeline, your directory structure will look like this if you run both Gene and Exon-Intron-Junction Normliazation (before the Clean Up step):
 <pre>
 STUDY
 │── READS